mattius459/dsp/statistics/4-2-random_dist.md

 thinkplot.Config(xlabel='Random variate', ylabel='CDF')

 __When looking at the PMF distrubution, the slices tend to lead the viewer to believe a non-random distribution.
-When the CDF is plotted, it becomes more apparent that the distribution is relatively even.__
+When the CDF is plotted, it becomes more apparent that the distribution is relatively even.
+There seems to be a small concentration of occurences around the .5 mark, but that may be due to the smaller n=1000 inputs__